signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	What happens if a handle is opened to a file and the file is then deleted?
 	Check to see if yaffs generates an error code for no reason.
 	What happens when a file is opened with no modes set?
+	Add a test where a directory is moved. /fluffy/box. move "fluffy" to "/fluffy/frog".
+	What happens when yaffs is unmounted twice?

+	What happens when open a handle, unmount yaffs and then try to use the handle?

 How to add a test
 	First create the test .c and .h file.